Creative Placemaking: Rural Arts Facilities Fund

 Deadline and How to Apply

-1. If you are a new applicant to the Tennessee Arts Commission, register to use the Online Grants System.
+1. Register to use the Online Grants System as an individual or on behalf of an organization to receive a username and password.
+Individuals who represent organizations should get their own, individual accounts and not share or “pass down” the username or password among staff.
 You are strongly advised to register well in advance to the application deadline.
 Anyone registering close to the deadline date can expect delays in the processing of their grant application.

 3. Use the “Organizations” tab on the left-hand menu to ensure that the profile is complete and accurate.
 This information is as important as the application itself.
 Incomplete or erroneous data will impact your chances for funding.
 To edit the profile, click the “Edit” button at the top of the Organization screen.